 Prescriptions Being Filled at an All-Time High

-Almost 4 billion prescriptions for medications were written in the United States in 2010, an all-time high.
+Approximately 5.8 billion prescription medications are filled in the United States—up from close to four billion in 2010.
 Major studies that analyzed the financial impacts of increased therapeutic drug use on treatment outcomes and spending have come to different conclusions.
-However, it is known that many diseases can be prevented, treated effectively or cured through prescription medications.
+However, it is known that many diseases can be prevented, treated effectively, or cured through prescription medications if taken as directed.

-Nine-out-of-10 senior citizens in the United States and more than half (58 percent) of all non-seniors regularly rely on a prescribed drug, according to the Agency for Healthcare Research and Quality.
+Nine-out-of-10 senior citizens in the United States and 58% of all non-seniors regularly rely on prescribed drugs, according to the Agency for Healthcare Research and Quality.

 Generics Surpass Branded Drug Scripts